-Second Stage Theatre offers internships in both production and administration.
-Interns work directly with individual department heads & staff to receive practical training in administrative management or technical theatre.
+Second Stage Theater offers internships in both production and administration.
+Interns work directly with individual department heads & staff to receive practical training in administrative management or technical theater.
 Interns are selected by application and interview.

 COMMITMENT: The Summer Student Leadership Forum which is held from June-August requires a minimum commitment of 10 weeks.
 Applicants will not be considered unless they are able to commit to the full summer program.